UBC Submodular Optimization CPSC 536S, Winter term 1, 2023

 Quiz Dates

-all in class. tentatively the last class day of September, October and November
+all in class. tentatively the last class day of September, October and November.
+The first quiz is now scheduled for Wed October 4.

 Reading